Ersanio/snes-assembly-book/docs/collections/moves.md

 ```
 Where `xx` is the source bank, and `yy` is the destination bank.

-{% hint style="info" %}
-Note that the comma notation's parameters are reversed in Asar.
-This is most likely because of the `MOV dest, src`-styled operations in other assembly languages.
-{% endhint %}

 When executing the MVN opcode, the SNES stalls at that same opcode for each byte transferred.
 When a byte is transferred, the following happens:
 |Register|Event|
 |-|-|